The Verdict: Do They “Work”?

 Utilize the “skip recap” feature provided by the streaming platform when available, and build a temporary watchlist to maintain visible progress.

-Various external apps and platforms centralize monitoring: Trakt and TV Time are popular for marking episodes watched, creating watchlists, and syncing across devices.
+Several third-party apps and services centralize tracking: Trakt and TV Time are common choices for recording watched installments, maintaining watchlists, and syncing progress across hardware.

-For personal tracking, a basic calendar alert or a notes application with a checklist serves well.
+For personal organization, a simple calendar reminder or a note app with a checklist works well.

 Consider the privacy options in these apps if you wish to keep your activity non-public.